 Effective February 1, 2011, the President was compensated entirely through his private company at a rate of \$10,000 per month.
 Effective July 1, 2013 \$5,000 of the monthly fee was being deferred until such time as the Company receives funding.
-Subsequent to the year end, effective April 1, 2014, the President of the Company will be paid \$5,000 as an employee.
+Effective April 1, 2014, the President of the Company will be paid \$5,000 as an employee.
 Any work done in his capacity as a professional geologist will be invoiced through a corporation controlled by the President.

 Effective July 15, 2012 the Chief Financial Officer is compensated at a rate of \$5,000 per month.
-Effective July 31, 2013 \$1,500 of the monthly fee is being deferred until such time as the Company receives funding.
+Effective June 1, 2014 the Chief Financial Officer is compensated at a rate of \$3,500 per month as part of managements cost cutting program.